Hungry Happenings

 RELATED: If you love unicorns be sure to check out my Unicorn Cake, Unicorn Pretzels, and Unicorn Cupcakes.

-• I find it best to wet some paper towels with water then use that damp paper towel to wipe off the strawberries.
+• I find it best to wet some paper towels with water and then use that damp paper towel to wipe off the strawberries.

 • Your strawberries must also be at room temperature before dipping.
 If you dip cold strawberries the chocolate shell will most likely crack.